lochrist/UniPix/Documentation~/UniPix.md

 TODO
-* Verifier quand on save par dessus un png? est-ce nous?
+* Dirty state:
+	* Know when an asset is dirty
+	* Only generate frames when they are dirty
 * Load/Save
     * show name of edited asset (with star if dirty)
+* Optimize to not create
 * Tools:
-    * Brush
-    * Erase
     * Bucket filler
     * Mirror?
     * Shape: